MikilRon/Rate-my-Resume-AI/README.md

 ## Overview 📖

-RatemyresumeAI is a modern resume analysis web application designed to simulate professional ATS (Applicant Tracking System) feedback in a clean, startup-style interface.
+RateMyResumeAI is a modern resume analysis web application designed to simulate professional ATS (Applicant Tracking System) feedback in a clean, startup-style interface.

 Users can paste their resume and a job description to receive: